Orangefield High School

 Orangefield High School was a secondary school in east Belfast, Northern Ireland.
 Formerly Orangefield Boys' Secondary School and Orangefield Girls' Secondary School, it became coeducational before it closed in 2014.

-Notable alumni of the Boys' School include Van Morrison, Brian Keenan, David Ervine, Gerald Dawe, Walter Ellis and Ronnie Bunting.
+Notable alumni of the Boys' School include Van Morrison, Brian Keenan, David Ervine, Gerald Dawe, Walter Ellis, Eric Bell and Ronnie Bunting.

 Prior to closure, Orangefield High School had a student population of approximately 240 pupils from age 11 to 18.
-The school offered a wide range of subjects from compulsory such as English, Mathematics, Science that are required through years 8–12.
+The school offered a wide range of compulsory subjects such as English, Mathematics, Science that were required through years 8–12.
 The school also offered other subjects such as technology and design, home economics, information computer technology, media, music, geography, history, business studies, physical education and religious education.